Conflux-Chain/go-conflux-sdk/README.md

 ```

 ## Send Transaction
-To send a transaction, you need to sign the transaction at local machine, and send the signed transaction to local or remote Conflux node.
+To send a transaction, you need to sign the transaction at a local machine and send the signed transaction to a local or remote Conflux node.
-- Sign a transaction with unlocked account:
+- Sign a transaction with an unlocked account:

     `AccountManager.SignTransaction(tx UnsignedTransaction)`

-- Sign a transaction with passphrase for locked account:
+- Sign a transaction with the passphrase for the locked account:

 	`AccountManager.SignTransactionWithPassphrase(tx UnsignedTransaction, passphrase string)`

-- Send a unsigned transaction
+- Send an unsigned transaction

     `Client.SendTransaction(tx types.UnsignedTransaction)`

-- Send a encoded transaction
+- Send an encoded transaction

     `Client.SendRawTransaction(rawData []byte)`

-- Encode a encoded unsigned transaction with signature and send transaction
+- Encode an encoded unsigned transaction with a signature and send the transaction

     `Client.SignEncodedTransactionAndSend(encodedTx []byte, v byte, r, s []byte)`

-To send multiple transactions at a time, you can unlock the account at first, then send multiple transactions without passphrase.
-To send a single transaction, you can just only send the transaction with passphrase.
+To send multiple transactions at a time, you can unlock the account at first, then send multiple transactions without the passphrase.
+To send a single transaction, you can just only send the transaction with the passphrase.

+## Batch Query Information and Send Transaction
+When we need to query many pieces of information or send many transactions, we may need to send many requests to the RPC server, and it may cause request limitation and low efficiency.
+So we provided batch methods for you to send a batch request at one time to avoid this case and improve efficiency.

+Please see example from [example_bulk](https://github.com/conflux-fans/go-conflux-sdk-examples/tree/main/example_bulk)
+### Batch query information
+1. New `BulkCaller`
+2. `BulkCaller.Cfx().XXX` *(XXX means RPC methods)* to append request, and the returned result and error are pointers for saving results after requests are sent.
+   > Besides `Cfx`, there are also `Debug`, `Trace`, `Pos` methods for acquiring RPC methods for the corresponding namespace
+3. `BulkCaller.Execute` to send requests.
+4. The result and error pointer of step 2 are filled by request results
+5. `BulkCaller.Clear` to clear request cache for new bulk call action.

+### Batch call contract
+1. Use [`abigen`](https://github.com/Conflux-Chain/conflux-abigen) to generate contract binding
+2. There is a struct called `XXXBulkCaller` *(XXX means your contract name)* for bulk call contract methods
+3. `XXXBulkCaller.YourContractMethod` to append request to its first parameter which is BulkSender instance, and the returned result and error arepointersr for saving results after requests be sent.
+4. Same as step 4 of [`Batch query information`]()

+It's ok to batch call normal RPC methods and contract calls by BulkCaller.
+### Batch send transaction
+1. New `BulkSender`
+2. `BulkSender.AppendTransaction` to append an unsigned transaction
+3. `BulkSender.SignAndSend` to send requests.
+The transaction hashes and errors will be returned.
+All of them are slice with the same length of appended transactions.
+4. `BulkSender.Clear` to clear request cache for new bulk send action.

+### Batch send contract transaction
+1. Use [`abigen`](https://github.com/Conflux-Chain/conflux-abigen) to generate contract binding
+2. There is a struct called `XXXBulkTransactor` *(XXX means your contract name)* for bulk send contract transactions
+3. Same as step 3 of [`Batch send transaction`]()

 ## Deploy/Invoke Smart Contract

-**The simpiest and recommend way is to use [conflux-abigen](https://github.com/Conflux-Chain/conflux-abigen) to generate contract binding to deploy and invoke with contract**
+**The simplest and recommended way is to use [conflux-abigen](https://github.com/Conflux-Chain/conflux-abigen) to generate contract binding to deploy and invoke with contract**

 ***[Depreated]***
-However you also can use `Client.DeployContract` to deploy a contract or use `Client.GetContract` to get a contract by deployed address.
-Then you can use the contract instance to operate contract, there are GetData/Call/SendTransaction.
+However, you also can use `Client.DeployContract` to deploy a contract or use `Client.GetContract` to get a contract by deployed address.
+Then you can use the contract instance to operate the contract, there are GetData/Call/SendTransaction.
 Please see [api document](https://github.com/Conflux-Chain/go-conflux-sdk/blob/master/api.md) for detail.

 ### Contract Example ***[Depreated]***
 Please reference [contract example]((https://github.com/Conflux-Chain/go-conflux-sdk/blob/master/example/example_contract)) for all source code